meerkat-manor/salainen/src/file/README.md

 If you are using the plain file secret storage then the contents are not encrypted.

-The security of your secret is depnedant on securing the file.
+The security of your secret is dependant on securing the file.